PrinceNiyonshuti/todos-react/README.md

 ## About the todo app

-the todo app will be storing data in the state and be able to be modified on the DOM
+the todo app will be storing data in the JSON server and be able to deal with your tasks and data

+## App Overview